 - cognitive behaviour therapy – this helps children develop skills to change their thinking in situations that make them anxious

-- interventions using gradual exposure to help children face their fears – for example, the stepladder approach
+- therapies and supports that use gradual exposure to help children face their fears – for example, the stepladder approach

-- Social Stories™ – these can help prepare children for unfamiliar or stressful situations that generally make them anxious
+- social stories – these can help prepare children for unfamiliar or stressful situations that generally make them anxious

 - relaxation training to help your child learn to relax.